Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Imbedding

-Since the bijectivity of the integral operator $I_K$ may not hold, the operator $I_K$ may not be the imbedding operator from $\Leb_p(\Domain)$ into $\Banach$.
-Nevertheless, Proposition~\ref{p:RKBS-imbedding-dual} still provides a useful tool to compute the imbedding probability measures in Banach spaces.
+Since the injectivity of the integral operator $I_K$ may not hold, the operator $I_K$ may not be the imbedding operator from $\Leb_p(\Domain)$ into $\Banach$.
+Nevertheless, Proposition~\ref{p:RKBS-imbedding-dual} provides a useful tool to compute the imbedding probability measure in Banach spaces.
 We consider computing the integral

-where the probability measure $\mu_{\zeta}$ is written as $\mu_{\zeta}(\ud\vx)=\zeta(\vx)\mu(\ud\vx)$ for a function $\zeta\in\Leb_p(\Domain)$, and $f$ belongs to the two-sided RKBS $\Banach$ given in Proposition~\ref{p:RKBS-imbedding-dual}.
+where the probability measure $\mu_{\zeta}$ is written as $\mu_{\zeta}(\ud\vx)=\zeta(\vx)\mu(\ud\vx)$ for a function $\zeta\in\Leb_p(\Domain)$ and $f$ belongs to the two-sided RKBS $\Banach$ given in Proposition~\ref{p:RKBS-imbedding-dual}.
 Usually it is impossible to calculate the exact value $I_f$.
 In practice, we approximate $I_f$ by a countable sequence of easy-implementation integrals